 Social Security allows you to start receiving benefits at age 62, but financially you’re better off waiting until the year the federal government has designated as the “full retirement age,” when you‘re eligible for maximum financial benefits.
 Depending on your birth year, the full retirement age is between 65 and 67.

 Hopefully, you have a retirement account that’s well funded.
 If not, there’s still time to contribute to your future retirement.
-The IRS allows those over age 50 to make additional contributions to their accounts.
+The IRS allows those over age 50 to make additional IRA contributions to their accounts.

 In 2019, for example, those 50+ can add $7,000 yearly to a traditional or Roth IRA, a thousand dollars more than those 49 and younger.
 You can continue adding to a traditional IRA account until you’re 70.5.
 You can add to a Roth IRA or make rollover contributions to both traditional and Roth IRA accounts at any age.

-4. Withdrawing from retirement accounts
+Know when to withdraw from retirement accounts

 Retirement plans have different rules for when funds can be withdrawn, some with penalties if withdrawn too soon.
 The advantage to retirement accounts is compounded growth, with the money available in tax-advantaged ways when you retire.
 Talk with a financial advisor if you’re considering withdrawing money from your retirement account to make sure you know the advantages and disadvantages.